-Investors added more than $10 billion in new money to dividend-focused ETFs in the fourth quarter of 2019 as the relative stability these funds offer was in demand amid a risk-off environment in August, while the capital appreciation aspect supported continued interest during the risk-on September.
-According to S&P Dow Jones, there were 686 dividend increases in the fourth quarter of 2019, down from 787 a year earlier.
-Meanwhile, this year, there were 74 decreases, down from 77.
+Investors added $4.5 billion of new money to dividend-focused ETFs in the third quarter of 2019 as the relative stability these funds offer was in demand amid a risk-off environment in August, while the capital appreciation aspect supported continued interest during the risk-on September.
+According to S&P Dow Jones, there were 426 dividend increases in the third quarter of 2019, down from 460 a year earlier.
+Meanwhile, this year there were 94 decreases, up from 67.
 The narrowed dividend breadth highlights the benefits of an ETF’s diversification.

-ProShares S&P 500 Dividend Aristocrats (NOBL) tracks the S&P 500 Dividend Aristocrats Index, holding 58 companies, including ABT and VFC, that have raised their dividend for 25 consecutive years.
-Consumer Staples (22% of assets) and Industrials (23%) were recently the largest sectors represented in the $6.5 billion ETF, according to First Bridge Data.
+ProShares S&P 500 Dividend Aristocrats (NOBL) tracks the S&P 500 Dividend Aristocrats Index, holding 58 companies, including DOV and FRT, that have raised their dividend for 25 consecutive years.
+Consumer Staples (23% of assets) and Industrials (22%) were recently the largest sectors represented in the $5 billion ETF, according to First Bridge Data.

-Investors that want an all-cap dividend product should consider the $20 billion SPDR S&P Dividend (SDY), which holds 113 large-, mid- and small-cap companies in the S&P 1500 Index.
+Investors that want an all-cap dividend product should consider the $18 billion S&P Dividend (SDY), which holds 113 large-, mid- and small-cap companies in the S&P 1500 Index.
 To make it into the index and the fund, companies need to raise dividends 20 years in a row; two firms that have done so are AT&T (T) and Leggett & Platt (LEG).
-Industrials (17% of assets) and Consumer Staples (14%) were the largest sectors here too, but the weightings are lower than in NOBL.
-Meanwhile, SDY’s stake in Utilities (9%) was much higher than NOBL’s (2%).
+Industrials (17% of assets) and Consumer Staples (15%) were the largest sectors here too, but the weightings are lower than in NOBL.
+Meanwhile, SDY’s stake in Utilities (11%) was much higher than NOBL’s (2%).

 Todd Rosenbluth is Director of ETF & Mutual Fund Research at CFRA.